rust-lang/rfcs/text/0000-nested-publish.md

 ## Details within this proposal

-There are several ways we could mark packages for nested publication, rather than using the `package.publish` key:
+There are several ways we could mark packages for nested publication, rather than using the `package.publish` and `dependencies.*.publish` keys:

+* Instead of declaring each _dependency_ as being nested, we could only use `package.publish = "nested"` to make the determination.
+This would be problematic when a workspace has a root package, because that root package cannot avoid publishing all its `nested` workspace members except by writing `include`/`exclude` rules.

+* Instead of introducing `package.publish = "nested"`, we could only require that dependencies be declared as nested.
+The disadvantages of this are:
+    * May unintentionally duplicate published code between a standalone published package and a nested package
+    * Does not make both ends of the relationship explicit to readers of the code.

+* We could not permit nested packages that are not sub-packages (not in subdirectories of the parent package).
+This would avoid needing to define a place to copy the nested packages, but would make it impossible for two published packages to both nest the same package, which is useful for managing utility libraries too small and specific to be worth making public.

-* Instead of introducing a new value for the `publish` key, we could simply allow sub-packages to be published when they would previously be errors.
-However, this would be problematic  when an existing package has a dev-dependency on a sub-package; either that sub-package would suddenly start being published as nested, or there would be no way to specify the sub-package *should* be published.
+* Instead of declaring anything, we could simply allow sub-packages to be published when they would previously be errors.
+This would be problematic when an existing package has a dev-dependency on a sub-package; either that sub-package would suddenly start being published as nested, or there would be no way to specify the sub-package *should* be published.

-* We could introduce an explicit `[subpackages]` table in the manifest.
-However, I believe `publish = "nested"` has the elegant and worthwhile property that it simultaneously enables nested publication and prohibits accidental un-nested publication of the sub-package.

-    * We could reuse `workspace.members` to also describe nested packages somehow; this might usefully avoid redundancy, but not every workspace wants to be published as a single parent package.
+* We could introduce an explicit `[subpackages]` table in the manifest, instead of `dependencies.*.publish`.
+This is just a syntactic distinction, but I think it would be more cumbersome to use; forgetting to remove an entry would result in publishing dead code, and forgetting to add one would not be detected until `cargo publish` time.

-* Similar to the previous, we could allow marking specific `[dependencies]` as “include this for publication”.
-However, this would make it impossible to publish a nested package which is not a dependency of the parent package, which blocks [the future possibility of][future-possibilities] public targets in nested packages (particularly, installable binary targets in sub-packages, which will frequently depend on the parent and not vice versa).
+    * However, we might want to add something like this for [the future possibility of][future-possibilities] public targets in nested packages (particularly, installable binary targets in sub-packages, which will frequently depend on the parent and not vice versa).

+* We could reuse `workspace.members` to also describe nested packages somehow; this constrains packages to be published to be structured similar to workspaces.

 # Prior art
 [prior-art]: #prior-art

 I am not aware of other package systems that have a relevant similar concept, but I am not broadly informed about package systems.
 I have designed this proposal to be a **minimal addition to Cargo**, building on the existing concept of `path` dependencies to add lots of power with little implementation cost; not necessarily to make sense from a blank slate.

+TODO: Discuss the various prior proposals for Cargo specifically.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-I see no specific unclear design choices, but we might want to incorporate one or more of the below _Future possibilities_ into the current RFC, particularly omitting version numbers.
+None currently known.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-## Omit version numbers

-Nested packages don't really have any use for version numbers; arguably, they should be omitted and even prohibited, since they may mislead a reader into thinking that the version numbers are used for some kind of version resolution.
-However, this is a further change to Cargo that is not strictly necessary to solve the original problem, and it disagrees with the precedent of how local `path` dependencies currently work (local packages must have version numbers even though they are not used).

 ## Nested packages with public binary targets

 One common reason to publish multiple packages is in order to have a library and an accompanying tool binary, without causing the library to have all of the dependencies that the binary does.
 Examples: `wasm-bindgen` (`wasm-bindgen-cli`), `criterion` (`cargo-criterion`), `rerun` (`rerun-cli`).

-This RFC currently does not address that — if nothing is done, then `cargo install` will ignore binaries in sub-packages.
-It would be easy to make a change which supports that; for example, `cargo install` could traverse sub-packages and install all found binaries — but that would also install binaries which are intended as testing or (once [artifact dependencies] are implemented) code-generation helpers, which is undesirable.
+This RFC currently does not address that — if nothing is done, then `cargo install` will ignore binaries in nested packages, and it is unlikely that those packages would actually be in the nested package dependency graph anyway.
+It would be easy to make a change which supports that; for example, `cargo install` could traverse nested packages and install all found binaries — but that would also install binaries which are intended as testing or (once [artifact dependencies] are implemented) code-generation helpers, which is undesirable.
 Thus, additional design work is needed to support `cargo install`ing from subpackages:

-* Should there be an additional manifest key which declares the binary target “public”?
+* There must be a way to, in the parent package manifest, declare nested packages to be published even though they are not dependencies of the parent package (but are likely *dependents* instead).
+This could also serve as the means to declare the binary target, or the nested package, “public”.
-* Should targets be explicitly “re-exported” from the parent package?
+* Should individual targets be explicitly “re-exported” from the parent package?
-* Should there be an additional option to `cargo install` which picks subpackages?
-(This would cancel out the user-facing benefit from having a single package name.)
+* Should there be an additional option to `cargo install` which picks nested packages?
+(This would cancel out the benefit to the `cargo install` user from having a single package name.)

 ## Nested packages with public library targets